franzbu/HAeating/README.md

 <img width="335" height="438" alt="Screenshot 2026-02-17 at 10 04 11 PM" src="https://github.com/user-attachments/assets/906f36f3-c262-435f-849c-cddf352aed9b" />

 As can be seen in the screenshot above, each heating period has the option of setting a target temperature that is different from the one that is pre-set for each room; by, for example, adding `temp: 22` to `Additional data`, the target temperature for this specific heating period will be `22`°C, regardless of what the general target temp for this room is.

+---

+So you've read above that schedules are the heart of this heating automation, but what does that actually mean?
+Well, schedules are THE way of starting and stopping the heating automatically, i.e., you add, for example, to the 'Standard' schedule a heating period on Monday from 6am to 10am.
+The heating automation then every Monday, 6am, will switch your room target temperature to the temperature you set as `heat temp` (look at the data points above).
+At 10am the roomm target temperature will be set to `base temp`.
+This is a so called active heating period; there is also the option for passive ones, the workings of which will be explained below.
+Throughout an active heating period the room will claim heating until the room target temperature minus `margin` is reached, then the heating claim is removed until the room target temperature minus delta is reached, at which point the room claims heating again.

+Each room's heating claim including its requested HFFT is managed by HeatSupplyManager, which switches the heating off once there is no room left with a heating claim and keeps heating on for as long as at least one room claims heating.

+In this context the above-mentioned passive heating period will be of interest given certain circumstances: In case there is a room that should get some heat, but should not keep the heating running of its own accord, instead of setting `heat temp` to the room's desired temperature, but `base temp`.
+This will keep the valve open and consequently get the room heated whenever another room triggers the heating.

 ### ☀️ Solar Compensation
 If a room has high solar gain (e.g., south-facing windows), the automation proactively reduces the target temperature when it's warm outside.
 This is used as a means of compensating for the fact that with direct sun exposure the surrounding temperature can be lowered to achieve the same compfort level.